dchege711/study_buddy/readme.md

 :soon: Add utility in accounts to quickly modify the tags.

 :soon: Read about [building a user base](https://blog.inkdrop.info/how-ive-attracted-the-first-500-paid-users-for-my-saas-that-costs-5-mo-7a5b94b8e820)

+### Support Public and Sharable Cards

+Sub-objectives include:

+* Allow users to toggle a card as public
+  * Provide the option within the home page.
+  * Allow them to set their default settings public/private
+  * Add the relevant fields in the database

+* Allow users to share links to cards/collections
+  * Support Ctrl-C for a specific card's link
+  * Support Ctrl-C for cards bearing given tags (and a convenient method for doing so)

+* Update the Wiki Page on what public/private means

 ### Add a Test Suite for Continuous Testing